rslotpole-babson/python_class/classes/week00/setup.md

 step 1: log into your github account
-step 2: In the address bar go to: https://github.com/rslotpole-babson/python_class
+step 2: In the same browser open a new tab and go to the link sent to you in annoucements from canvas
+step 3: Accept the assignment

+The class repo (teacher's copy) is called python_class.
+When you accept the assignment GitHUb creates your very own copy called rslotpole-babson/python-GITHUB_USER

 step 3: click on "Use this template" -> "create new repository"
 step 4: Make the repository name: "python-class-YOURNAME"
 step 5: click on "create repository"